toml-lang/toml/README.md

 -------

 Integers are whole numbers.
 Positive numbers may be prefixed with a plus sign.
 Negative numbers are prefixed with a minus sign.
+Zeros can not be signed.

 ```toml
 int1 = +99